-Java is increasingly being used for low latency work where previously C and C++ were the de-facto choice.
-InfoQ brought together four experts in the field to discuss what is driving the trend, and some of the best practices when using Java in these situations.
+InfoQ brings together four experts in low latency Java to discuss some of the best practices when using Java in these situations.

 Michael Slinn examines how to benchmark JVM concurrency options for JVM-based langauges including Java and Scala.
 2